BIIFSweden/GoranJonsson2024-1/README.md

 # GoranJonsson2024-1

-GPU-enabled containers for Jupyter and QuPath
+Run GPU-enabled containers for Jupyter Lab and QuPath using Podman

 ## Prerequisites